 Consumers are hungry for information.
 They scour the internet looking for ways to solve various wants and needs.
 If your website offers information that can help solve their wants and needs, most are willing to give something up (their e-mail address) in order to get it.

-The Simplified Consumer Sales Cycle
+The Old Consumer Sales Cycle

-Until recently, the information gathering and consideration stage were almost the same.
+Until recently, the information gathering and consideration stage looked essentially the same.
 Before the rise of the internet the only real place to get information, other than from friends and family, was retail stores.
 Consumers would go from store to store to ask salespeople questions and collect brochures; in some cases visiting upwards of 10+ stores before narrowing down their choices.

 The Modern Consumer Sales Cycle